secworks/tracegen/README.md

 ## Implementation ##
-The initial version modles uncorrelated variance as zero.
-The target model is DES final round XOR operation.
+The initial version target model is the DES final round XOR operation.
+This means that we generate a ciphertext for each trace, and given a fixed round key for all traces, we decide if there should be a leakage or not.